@wpkernel/pipeline for Framework Contributors (Standard Pipeline)

 Workflow

-Use createPipeline() to describe fragment and builder phases, then register helpers that declare dependencies.
-When advanced behaviour is required, compose extensions that register additional helpers during setup or run transactional work inside the hook.
+Use makePipeline() to describe execution stages (fragments, builders, analysis passes, etc.), then register helpers that declare dependencies.
+When advanced behaviour is required, compose extensions that:

 Examples